carpentries-incubator/data-harvesting-for-agriculture/_episodes/05-Data-Cleaning-and-Aggregation.md

 * We remove observations on the edges of the plot.
 * We remove observations that are below or above three standard deviations from the mean.
 * We then aggregate them onto our units of observation.

-EC (Electrical conductivity) data:

-* We remove EC observations that are below or above three [standard deviations](https://en.wikipedia.org/wiki/Standard_deviation) from the mean.

 *For aggregation, we need to generate subplots (units of observation) of the original trial design, and then aggregate the cleaned datasets for different